Banagher Horse Fair

-The Banagher Horse Fair, the oldest horse fair in Ireland, is held every September in Banagher, County Offaly, Republic of Ireland.
+The Banagher Horse Fair, the oldest horse fair in Ireland, is held every September in Banagher, County Offaly, Ireland.

 History

-Founded by a Royal Charter from Charles I, approx 1608 it has been run every year since.
+Founded by a royal charter from Charles I, approx 1608 it has been run every year since.
 It was an important fair for the British Army to purchase horses for the cavalry regiments.

 Controversy

 Banagher will always have an Annual Street Horse Fair.
 It is a Chartered given right.
 The tradition is extremely strong.
 It has been passed down through the centuries.

 A campaign against the fair has culminated in the Garda Síochána, and Inspectors from the Department of Agriculture attempting to shut down the fair, on instruction of Offaly County Council headed by local councillors John Leahy and Peter Ormonde.
 However, locals held the fair regardless, a much smaller affair on top of the hill.
 In 2015 huge crowds came to show solidarity with the locals.
 Fans of the horsefair think that future looks bright for this long old traditional way of life.